-To calculate the “Santa Is Coming” Cost Index™, LawnStarter researched the costs for 10 items you should jot down on your to-do list before St. Nick comes shimmying down the chimney.
+To calculate the “Santa Is Coming” Cost Index, LawnStarter researched the costs for 13 items you should jot down on your to-do list before St. Nick comes shimmying down the chimney.
 (Make sure you check that list twice.)
 In most cases, the cost of goods or services is based on a U.S. average.

-“Repairing your roof is a need, rather than a want, since it’ll protect your home from leaks, mold and infestations.
+“Repairing your roof is a need, rather than a want, since it will protect your home from leaks, mold, and infestations.
 I’d prioritize spending your holiday money on that,” Pant says.

-If Santa, his sleigh and his eight reindeer are landing on your roof, you don’t want them crashing through it.
-Therefore, it’s smart to fix your roof before Santa comes to town.
+If Santa, his sleigh, and his eight reindeer are landing on your roof, you don’t want them crashing through it.
+Therefore, it’s smart to consider the cost of fixing your roof before Santa comes to town.

-Sure, Santa is used to getting soot on his suit from squeezing into chimneys around the world.
-But if you hope to be in Santa’s good graces, you probably should have your chimney cleaned in time for his arrival.
+Sure, Santa is used to getting soot on his suit from squeezing into chimneys around the world, but if you hope to be in Santa’s good graces, you probably should ponder the price of a chimney sweep before he arrives.

 Gallon of Whole Milk

 Even Santa needs a break from his busy night of gift-giving, and what better way to delight him than with a refreshing glass of milk?
 Sticking to tradition, you’ll want to set out a glass of milk so that Santa can keep up his energy.
 It is a thoughtful gesture at a low cost.

 Bag of Carrots